Looking for adventures in Canada? You’ll find them in spades in the Yukon Territory.

 - Drive or bike the Dempster Highway.
 It’s Canada’s only 4 season road that crosses the Arctic Circle.
 It’s 736 kms (one way) of unpaved two lane highway – where you need to go prepared … It’s takes you from Dawson City to Inuvik, across the Peel and Mackenzie Rivers on ferries.

 - Hike the Tombstone Mountains.
 You pass them as you drive up the Dempster Highway.
 The mountains are renowned for their black granite peaks, subarctic tundra and alpine lakes.
-You could take a week long hiking trip in late August with Cabin Fever Adventures.
+You could take a week long hiking trip in late August with Sea to Sky Adventures.
 And you’ll be able to catch the fall colours in August!

 - Head off with Bear Cave Mountain Ec0-Adventures for exclusive grizzly bear viewing.
 Every year there is a seasonal congregation of grizzly bears at Fishing Branch in the far northern Yukon wilderness.
 Hiking and fishing are possible up here too.